 Catalyst, an activewear brand based in the UK, tried a new way of figuring out what would sell and what wouldn’t: swiping left and right.
 The company designed an app called Open Studio using a Tinder-style interface where fans could vote on patterns, fits, styles, and other aspects of the clothes.

 Starbucks is no stranger to both the benefits and the challenges of sustainability.
-The product it’s most famous for faces an uncertain future due to climate change, and the chain serves its food and drinks in single-use packaging that can clutter city gutters, landfills, and recycling bins.
+The product it’s most famous for faces an uncertain future due to climate change.
+The chain serves its food and drinks in single-use packaging that can clutter city gutters, landfills, and recycling bins.

 So as part of its greater sustainability efforts, Starbucks has been working to get customers to buy reusable cups.
 Most recently, it used crowdsourcing and a common customer habit to make that happen.

-Starbucks’ famous white paper cup is popular not just for its easy-to-recognize design – it’s become a canvas for doodling!
+Starbucks’ famous white paper cup is popular not just for its easy-to-recognize design, it’s become a canvas for doodling!
 Knowing this, the company launched an Instagram campaign to collect and share the best doodles by customers around the world, one of which would be chosen to print on a reusable cup.
-You can see the winning design here.
+You can see the winning design: Starbucks Announces the Winner.

 But the approach didn’t stop there.
-The cups were sold both at a low cost – just a dollar – and with a deal where each time you bought a drink with one, you saved a dime.
-So the cup not only engaged customers, it also saved them money while cutting down on waste.
+The cups were sold both at a low cost, just a dollar and with a deal where each time you bought a drink with one, you saved a dime.
+So the cup not only engaged customers, but it also saved them money while cutting down on waste.